locationtech/geogig/doc/manual/source/repo/storage.rst

 PostgreSQL repository URI
 -------------------------

-Since a repository stored in PostgreSQL is stateless as far as the local machine is concerned, you need to specify the repository location for every console command you want to execute against it.
+Since a repository stored in PostgreSQL is stateless, as far as the local machine is concerned, you need to specify the repository location for every console command you want to execute against it.

-This is done through a URI (Universal Resource Identifier) of the folloing form:
+This is done through a URI (Universal Resource Identifier) of the following form:

 ``postgresql://<server>[:<port>]/<database>[/<schema>]/<reponame>?user=<username>&password=<pwd>``